Federated Learning with Domain Generalization: Experiments

-For each test, we run 5 trails and report the average results which are shown in \cref{tb::basic-vlcs} and \cref{tb::basic-pacs}.
-In the two tables, each column (except Avg. column) shows the results when one dataset is chosen as the target domain.
+For each test, we run 5 trails and report the average results which are shown in Table \ref{tb::all-vlcs}, Table \ref{tb::all-pacs}, and Table \ref{tb::all-offho}.
+In the three tables, each column containing experimental results (except Avg. column) shows the results when one domain is chosen as the target domain.
+We highlight the best results in bold font.

-\cref{tb::basic-vlcs} shows that \mtname outperforms three prior solutions (i.e., DANN, Epi-FCR, and JiGen) using VLCS dataset. \mtname fails to win G2DM solution using VLCS dataset. \cref{tb::basic-pacs} shows that \mtname outperforms all four prior solutions using PACS dataset.
-Note that all prior solutions have an additional advantage that allows centralized data access, whereas FedADG is used for domain generalization in a distributed way.
-Besides, we have the following three observations.
-First, \mtname can achieve an average classification accuracy of 75.09\% and 73.14\% using the two test datasets, respectively.
-Second, \mtname has the best performance when using VOC2007 and SUN as the target domains (using VLCS dataset).
-Third, \mtname has the best performance when using Painting and Sketch as the target domains (using PACS dataset).
-In summary, \mtname indeed has good domain generalization performance.
+\textbf{VLCS.} Table \ref{tb::all-vlcs} shows the domain generalization accuracy on VLCS.
+We use two pre-trained networks, AlexNet and ResNet18, as the backbone to compare \mtname with some recent domain generalization solutions.
+Table~\ref{tb::all-vlcs} shows that \mtname outperforms most of the compared centralized solutions.
+The performance is comparable to the recent RSC solution.
+Besides, \mtname has good performance in both small and large backbone networks.

+\textbf{PACS.} Table \ref{tb::all-pacs} shows the domain generalization accuracy on PACS.
+We use the same backbone network as in VLCS.
+In Table~\ref{tb::all-pacs}, we find that the performance of \mtname is better than most of the compared centralized solutions.
+Furthermore, the performance of \mtname is obviously improved compared to \FedDG, which is also a distributed DG method.
+Besides, we observe that \FedDG does not improve performance like \mtname (as the backbone size increases from AlexNet to ResNet18).

+The accuracy of \mtname is slightly worse than the recent solution L2A-OT.
+Specifically, \mtname significantly improves the performance in the Sketch domain.